North Georgia Rivers

 - Right after stocking — stocked fish eat dries, nymphs, and small streamers willingly for the first 2–3 weeks, then get pickier.

-- Spring (April–May) — the richest dry-fly window (Quill Gordons, Hendricksons, sulphurs, caddis).
+- Spring (April–May) — the richest dry-fly window (Quill Gordons, Hendricksons, sulphurs, caddis); see the Etowah hatch chart.

 - Cold months — Edge of the World holds trout; warmer stretches slow down.

-- Summer — early and late only on the trout reaches; midday is too warm.
+- Summer — early and late only on the trout reaches; midday gets too warm.
 See summer fly fishing North Georgia.

 - Avoid weekend crowds — Castleberry Bridge gets high pressure; go midweek or fish above the Auraria bridges.